Suffocation Quiz

 • Face is persistently pale and lips are purplish-blue

-Your doctor may ask these questions to diagnose suffocation
+Your doctor may ask these questions to check for this disease:

-• Did you swallow any small object(s)?
+• Did you swallow any small objects?

-• Did your face turn pale for a moment (then recovered)?
+• Did your face briefly turn pale?

-View the symptoms of Suffocation
+View the symptoms of Asphyxiation

-User testimonials
+User Testimonials

 Reviewed By: